CISecurity/ControlsAssessmentSpecification/control-3/control-3.1.rst

 Measures
 --------
-* M1 = Count of endpoints covered by vulnerability scanning tools (count of operation 2)
+* M1 = List of endpoints covered by vulnerability scanning tools
+* M2 = Count of M1
-* M2 = Total number of endpoints
+* M3 = Count of endpoints (from Input 1)
+* M4 = List of vulnerability scanning tools configured to scan at least weekly
+* M5 = Count of M4
-* M3 = Count of vulnerability scanning tools configured to scan at least weekly
+* M6 = List of vulnerability scanning tools not configured to scan at least weekly
+* M7 = Count of M6
+* M8 = List of vulnerability scanning results having occurred in at least the past week
+* M9 = Count of M8
-* M4 = Count of vulnerability scanning results having occurred in at least the past week
+* M10 = List of vulnerability scanning results having not occurred in at least the past week
+* M11 = Count of M10
-* M5 = Count of SCAP-validated vulnerability scanning tools
+* M12 = Count of SCAP-validated vulnerability scanning tools (from Input 2)
-* M6 = Count of vulnerability scanning tools
+* M13 = Count of vulnerability scanning tools (from Input 3)

 Metrics
 -------